Monday, December 19, 2016

 • Environmental factors - Environmental factors, such as exposure to certain irritants or allergens, may contribute to the development or progression of perianal fistulas.

-What Is a Fistula?
+What Is a Canine Anal Fistula?

-A fistula is an abnormal connection or passageway that forms between two organs, vessels, or structures in the body that are not normally connected.
+A canine anal fistula is an abnormal connection or passageway that forms between two organs, vessels, or structures in the body that are not normally connected.
 This connection creates an unnatural channel, allowing fluids or substances to flow between these structures.
 Fistulas can occur in various parts of the body, not just the perianal area.
 For example, anal sac fistulas are abnormal connections or tracts that form between the anal sacs and the skin surrounding the anus.
 This condition can cause discomfort, pain, and the formation of draining tracts that may ooze pus and blood.

-Mild Vs Severe Perianal Fistulas
+Mild Vs Severe Canine Anal Fistulas

-Fistulas can progress with symptoms becoming more severe which is why it is so important to seek treatment from a veterinarian early.
+Dog anal fistulas can progress with symptoms becoming more severe which is why it is so important to seek treatment from a veterinarian early.
 Mild perianal fistulas may just appear to be a pustule with erosions.
 Severe cases can be bleeding sinus cavities with several draining tracts oozing blood and pus.
 The open sores can become swollen and red and the discharge from the fistulas generally has a strong foul odor.

 Treatment For Perianal Fistulas In Dogs